FyveFourOh/ActiveOfficerDisplay/README.md

    - If you change the resource name, make sure to change it in the above command.
-I would suggest not changing the name, but if you do and issues come up, change the name back to `ActiveOfficerDisplay` and see if the issue presists before submiting an issue.
+I would suggest not changing the name, but if you do and issues come up, change the name back to `ActiveOfficerDisplay` and see if the issue persists before submiting an issue.

 3. Ensure the resource in your `server.cfg`